This year more than ever graduates will need to rely on their soft skills to stand out to employers.

 Which soft skills are employers looking for right now?

-We recently ran small straw poll of employers to find out which three soft skills they would value the most in graduates at the moment.
+During the height of the pandemic, GradTouch ran a small straw poll of employers to find out which three soft skills they would value the most in graduates.
 Out of all the soft skills they could have chosen, it was good communication, problem solving and positivity that were deemed the most valuable.

 With lots of companies moving towards a more flexible and remote way of working, whether temporarily or as a more permanent response to the pandemic, it makes sense that good communication is of the utmost importance.